 - Third, air brake circuits on trailers can be easily attached and removed.
 This takes away that pain point of trailer brakes.
 It’s no trouble to add a trailer and have the same superior braking power unlike hydraulic where they are often electric or non-existent.

 Damage will happen no matter what braking technology you have.
-With air brakes we see that not only are the repairs more strait forward with less mess but, also, regular maintenance is easier.
+With air brakes, we see that not only are the repairs more straightforward with less mess but, also, regular maintenance is easier.

 To Sum Up

-Air brakes have more stopping power and are used on the heavier applications.
-They have safer, heavier duty and failsafe but are more expensive.
+Air brakes have more stopping power and are used on heavier applications.
+They have safer, heavier duty, and failsafe but are more expensive.
 As a diesel mechanic, you will have the chance to work on both systems so, it is important to have a good grasp on the concepts and how they are different.